Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/README.md

 - **Handling received notifications when the app is running**

-  You can subscribe to the *AndroidNotificationManager.OnNotificationReceived* even to receive callbacks whenever a notification is delivered if the app is running.
+  You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* even to receive callbacks whenever a notification is delivered if the app is running.

   ```
-  AndroidNotificationManager.OnNotificationReceived +=(int identifier, AndroidNotification notification, string channel)
+  AndroidNotificationCenter.OnNotificationReceived +=(int identifier, AndroidNotification notification, string channel)
   {
   	var msg = "Notification received : " + identifier + "\n";
   	msg += "\n Notification received: ";